 See below for a video highlighting some collaboration options in Google Docs.

-Both Google Apps and Office 365 provide video conferencing functionality: Hangouts and Skype respectively.
+Both G Suite and Office 365 provide video conferencing functionality: Hangouts and Skype respectively.
 In my experience I’ve found Hangouts to work a bit better than Skype - it seems to drop calls less frequently and crash less.
 But I have also found that more people are on Skype and are more comfortable with using it.
 This means, predictably, that I’ve ended up using both tools for making calls.

 That syncing feeling

-Both Office 365 and Google Apps provide desktop apps for syncing local data with the cloud and vice versa - OneDrive and Google Drive Sync respectively.
+Both Office 365 and G Suite provide desktop apps for syncing local data with the cloud and vice versa - OneDrive and Google Drive Sync respectively.
 These apps allow you to save a file in the cloud which then appears on your local drive, or vice versa.
-This is handy for when you want to work on documents offline, or want to back up or upload local files to your cloud storage (the only downside of this is that it makes your data less secure - if your laptop gets stolen for example, so does your data).
+This is handy for when you want to work on documents offline, or want to back up or upload local files to your cloud storage (the downside of this is that it makes your data less secure - if your laptop gets stolen for example, so does your data).

 The good thing about both sets of mobile apps is that they make editing your work on-the-go in areas where you don't have Internet access very straightforward - so long as you save the files you want to work onto your mobile device before you go offline (see the section below on working offline for more details).